Billaferd/QuantumNexus/Mission Card Creation Guidelines.md

 - 1 Technology Point - Deploy three technology-based units.
 - 2 Technology Points - Activate a tech device that temporarily disables all of your opponent's assets for one turn.
 - 3 Points - Initiate a stealth operation by deploying a squad of robotic infiltrators, each with a different ability, in a single turn.
-- 4 Technology Points - Trigger a chain reaction of explosions by destroying one of your own technology-based units, dealing massive damage to the opponent's front line.
+- 4 Technology Points - Destroy all cards in an opponents loadout, there must be at least 5 cards.

 ### Magic Challenges